 The 3K Project encourages the networks of civil society, personal involvement, and the courage to raise one’s own voice through photography to bridge different communities together based on the values of freedom of expression and respect.
 In view of the numerous areas of conflict in the world, this photography initiative yields a sense of fraternity beyond borders and is exemplary of never giving up hope for peace.

-Winning and shortlisted photographers will be included in a global press campaign, featured across the Lucie Foundation website and exhibited at cultural organizations and festivals across the Middle East and USA (including the 10th Anniversary Edition of MOPLA – Month of Photography of Los Angeles).
+Winning and shortlisted photographers will be included in a global press campaign, featured across the Lucie Foundation website and exhibited at cultural organizations and festivals across the Middle East and USA (including PhotoNola and Prospect New Orleans, and the 10th Anniversary Edition of MOPLA – Month of Photography of Los Angeles).

 Photographers can submit up to 10 images representing the different aspects of daily life within a 3km perimeter.